Northern Territory Police Force: Recent history

 In 1955, there were 80 police officers.
 As of June 2011, the number of sworn Police, Auxiliaries and Aboriginal Community Police Officers in the service was 1,381.

 In 1989, the Northern Territory Police, Fire and Emergency Services were joined to become a Tri-Service.
 The Commissioner of Police also becoming the Chief Executive Officer for the Fire and Rescue Service and the Emergency Services.

 In July 2019, Commissioner Reece Kershaw was appointed Commissioner of the Australian Federal Police, after being at the helm of NT Police for five years.

 In 2012, the colour of the police uniform changed from khaki to blue following a ballot in 2011 in which nearly 60% of officers voted in favour of changing the colour to blue.
 The roll-out of the new blue uniform, with a new design including the word "Police" displayed on the back of the shirt, started in February 2012 and finished in July 2012.

+In May 2023, commissioner Jamie Chalker abruptly resigned shortly before he was due to give evidence against the NT Government.

+In 2024, NT Police enforced a series of curfews in Alice Springs.

+On 9 March 2025, Michael Murphy's employment as commissioner was terminated following the ICAC's finding that Murphy had been engaged in a scandal that involved Murphy employing his close friend.
+Following this announcement Martin Dole became the acting commissioner.

+In June 2025, the Northern Territory government announced that transit safety and public housing safety officers would become part of the NTPF known as Police Public Safety Officers (PPSO), together with police auxiliaries, with training to commence in December 2025 and the officers to be operational in early 2026.
+PPSOs will wear NTPF uniforms and will be armed with firearms.